I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol-cl-modify-call-qos-complete.md

     rejects a request to change the QoS and the previously established QoS has become unacceptable to the client.</p>

 <p>To define a <i>ProtocolClModifyCallQoSComplete</i> function, you must first provide a function declaration that identifies the type of function you're defining.
 Windows provides a set of function types for drivers.
-Declaring a function using the function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>ProtocolClModifyCallQoSComplete</i> function that is named "MyClModifyCallQoSComplete", use the <b>PROTOCOL_CL_MODIFY_CALL_QOS_COMPLETE</b> type as shown in this code example:</p>

 <p>Then, implement your function as follows:</p>

 <p>The <b>PROTOCOL_CL_MODIFY_CALL_QOS_COMPLETE</b> function type is defined in the Ndis.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>PROTOCOL_CL_MODIFY_CALL_QOS_COMPLETE</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for NDIS Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/232c4272-0bf0-4a4e-9560-3bceeca8a3e3">Declaring Functions by Using Function Role Types for NDIS Drivers</a>.

 For information about  _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>. </p>